warriorstar-orion/Paradise/docs/getting_started.md

    password of certain lengths. copy the password before saving as it will be cleared the moment you hit *Save*.

-9. Open the file `config/config.toml` in your text editor (such as VSCode) scroll down to the `[database_configuration]` section.
+9. Open the file `config/config.toml` in your text editor (such as VS Code) scroll down to the `[database_configuration]` section.
 You should've copied the file over from the `config/example` folder beforehand.